The Worst Snacks to Buy at the Drugstore, According to RDs

-Sometimes you're pinched for time and can only grab something to settle those hunger pains.
+Sometimes you're pinched for time and can only grab something to quickly settle those hunger pains.
 Enter, the drugstore.
 Hey, they're always around and often conveniently located!
 And that's okay—you can totally find some healthy snacks from the drugstore that are high in protein, fiber, and good fat.
-Yet, there are also some diet-busting drugstore snacks that are high in sugar, unhealthy fats, and sodium, and that are also lacking in substantial nutrition, too.
+Yet, there are also some diet-busting drugstore snacks that are high in sugar, unhealthy fats, and sodium, and that happen to be lacking in substantial nutrition, too.

-Unfortunately, those happen to be some of our favorite comfort foods for snack time!
+Unfortunately, those types of snacks tend to fall into the category of our favorite comfort foods that are perfect snack time!
 While some are better than others, there are plenty of chips, cookies, and candy that are best left on store shelves.

-Here are the 17 worst snacks you'll want to avoid grabbing when at the drugstore, according to dietitians.
+Here are the worst snacks you'll want to avoid grabbing when at the drugstore, according to dietitians.
 Instead, stock up on any of The 7 Healthiest Foods to Eat Right Now.

 Oreo Mini Snack Cookies